kookiecrack/HTB_Walkthrough/Tabby.md

 -rw-r--r-- 1 root root 2743 Apr 23  2020 /etc/apt/sources.list.curtin.old
 ```

-* Used netcat to transfer the /var/www/html/files/16162020_backup.zip to local machine and crack the password.
+* Used netcat to transfer the /var/www/html/files/16162020_backup.zip to local machine and crack the password with john the ripper.
 ```
 kali@kali:~/HTB/tabby$ zip2john 16162020_backup.zip > ziphash
 16162020_backup.zip/var/www/html/assets/ is not encrypted!